richardatval/www.yesproject.org/_posts/2017-01-31-dear-employer-a-film-voicing-the-views-of-local-unemployed-young-people.md

 It’s the age-old paradigm of you need a job to get experience; you need experience to get a job.

-Back in October one of the Yes Project groups, with the help of Seed Creativity, kindly created a [film](https://youtu.be/_3Li17AkFaU) on how they feel about the youth unemployment market and the future for young people in unemployment.
+Back in October one of the Yes Project groups, with the help of Seed Creativity, kindly created a short [Video](https://youtu.be/_3Li17AkFaU) on how they feel about the youth unemployment market and the future for young people in unemployment.

 The team were given a set of five questions ranging from ‘What barriers do you face when looking for employment?’ to ‘How do you feel about your immediate future?’.